 Tuition and Travel Reimbursement Awards

-The Julia Child Scholarship Fund is used to recognize academic excellence in the Gastronomy Program.
+The Julia Child Student Writing Award is used to recognize academic excellence in the Gastronomy Program.
 Each semester up to three awards are given to students for outstanding work in a course.
-Students must be currently enrolled in the Master of Liberal Arts in Gastronomy.
+Students must be currently enrolled in the Master of Arts in Gastronomy.
 Students are nominated by their instructors.
 Recipients are selected by a committee.
 Awardees receive $500 and a certificate.